Parsec: History and derivation

-The parsec is defined as being equal to the length of the adjacent leg (opposite leg being 1 AU) of an extremely elongated imaginary right triangle in space.
-The two dimensions on which this triangle is based are its shorter leg, of length one astronomical unit (the average Earth-Sun distance), and the subtended angle of the vertex opposite that leg, measuring one arcsecond.
-Applying the rules of trigonometry to these two values, the unit length of the other leg of the triangle (the parsec) can be derived.
+Imagining an elongated right triangle in space, where the shorter leg measures one au (astronomical unit, the average Earth–Sun distance) and the subtended angle of the vertex opposite that leg measures one arcsecond (1/3600 of a degree), the parsec is defined as the length of the adjacent leg.
+The value of a parsec can be derived through the rules of trigonometry.
+The distance from Earth whereupon the radius of its solar orbit subtends one arcsecond.

 One of the oldest methods used by astronomers to calculate the distance to a star is to record the difference in angle between two measurements of the position of the star in the sky.
 The first measurement is taken from the Earth on one side of the Sun, and the second is taken approximately half a year later, when the Earth is on the opposite side of the Sun.
 The distance between the two positions of the Earth when the two measurements were taken is twice the distance between the Earth and the Sun.
 The difference in angle between the two measurements is twice the parallax angle, which is formed by lines from the Sun and Earth to the star at the distant vertex.
 Then the distance to the star could be calculated using trigonometry.
 The first successful published direct measurements of an object at interstellar distances were undertaken by German astronomer Friedrich Wilhelm Bessel in 1838, who used this approach to calculate the 3.5-parsec distance of 61 Cygni.